 I’m always looking for new ideas to make life easier.
-Since I am in the car trade business, I make my work-life easier with a cheap trade insurance.
 On the other hand I love to cook, and I’m no stranger to the crock pot.
-I just recently invested in a ninja crock pot, and LOVE it!
-Click here to see some ninja crockpot reviews.
 I’ve pinned the pins, I’ve bookmarked the websites, I read the reviews and I’ve tried meals that looked Pinteresting- some passed the Liner test, and some were Pinterest FAILS.
 The fails have made me a little reluctant to try new recipes.
 On the other hand, recipes from people I know and trust are different.
-I’m an extremely picky eater, so it’s really hard to find recipes I like, but once I found them I prepare it for everyone, sometimes I even go to a soup kitchen to help a little with my recipes and do some charity, is just part of the world donation scheme some online kitchen appliances companies do to help the need.
+I’m an extremely picky eater, so it’s really hard to find recipes I like.

 I recently came across a blog post from a HS friend, narrating her experiment with Crockpot meals.
 My best friend, Mel, and I have also been swapping recipes.
 Tonight, Shawn and I spent about an hour prepping our meals.
 He chopped, while I bagged the meat, spices, etc. Even if the recipe called for it, I did not brown the meat.
 I simply piled all the necessary ingredients into a gallon Ziploc bag and placed them in the fridge.
 These would freeze well, but I only made enough for the week.

 I did alter these recipes to meet the need of my family.
 Let’s be honest, it was mostly for me.
-I am an extremely picky eater.
+Did I mention that I am an extremely picky eater?

 - Some of these recipes were not crock pot recipes.
 Do it anyway!
 8-10 hours on low (usually 8) has always worked for me.
 If you’re unsure, use a meat thermometer to verify it’s done.